cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 CBOR data items that are fully specified by these rules, and also placing minimal burden on implementations.

+As discussed in {{choi}}, CDE combines the constraints of Preferred Serialization with a constraint added by Basic Serialization and another constraint added by CDE itself.
+While many CBOR implementations do set out to provide Preferred Serialization, there is less of a practical requirement to fully conform, as generic CBOR decoders do not normally check for Preferred Serialization.
+However, an application that relies on deterministic representation, during ingestion of an encoded CBOR data item will often need to employ a "CDE-checking decoder", i.e., a CBOR decoder configured to also check that all CDE constraints are satisfied (see also
+{{impcheck}}).
+Here, small deviations from CDE, including deviations from Preferred Serialization, turn into interoperability problems; hence the additional attention of the present document on these constraints.

+## CDE Constraints from Preferred Serialization {#psconstr}

 {{Section 4.2.2 of RFC8949@-cbor}} picks up on the interaction of extensibility (CBOR tags) and deterministic encoding.
 CBOR itself uses some tags to increase the range of its basic